 Before we dive in, let’s establish some basics on reproductive health.
 To initiate an embryo, sperm needs to fertilize an egg.
 However, as people age, eggs might become less available, and sperm counts might start to decrease.

-It’s natural for fertility to decline as we age, though this decline hits people with older eggs harder.
+It's natural for fertility to decline as we age, though this decline hits people with older eggs harder.
 Each time a woman menstruates, they have fewer higher-quality eggs available.
-Generally, this means fertility peaks between the ages of 20-30 — but since more people have children later in life, you may be past your reproductive prime by the time you decide to get pregnant.
+Generally, this means fertility peaks between the ages of 20-30 — but since, you may be past your reproductive prime by the time you decide to get pregnant.

-People with sperm have it slightly easier, as sperm can continue to be healthy enough to create a baby into their 40s and 50s.
+People with sperm have it slightly easier, as sperm can continue to be healthy enough to create a baby.
 After these ages, though, sperm count may decline, making it harder to conceive naturally.

 Egg Health at Different Ages